History of the National Hockey League (1942–1967): Detroit Red Wings

 Gordie Howe, pictured circa 1966, helped the Red Wings to four Stanley Cup titles in the early 1950s.

 Beginning in 1948–49, the Red Wings went on to win seven consecutive regular season titles - a feat no other team has accomplished.
 During that time, the Wings won four Stanley Cups.
-During the 1952 Stanley Cup Finals the Legend of the Octopus was created.
+During the 1952 Stanley Cup Final the Legend of the Octopus was created.
 For the fourth game of the finals, brothers Pete and Jerry Cusimano brought a dead octopus to the Detroit Olympia.
 At the time, they reasoned the eight tentacles of an octopus represented the eight wins required to win the Stanley Cup.
 The Wings had won seven consecutive playoff games, and the brothers hoped the octopus would inspire Detroit to an eighth victory.
 The tradition was born, as Detroit handily defeated Montreal 3–0.

 During this time, the Wings were led by Gordie Howe.
 In 1943, at the age of 15, Howe was invited to the Rangers player camp in Winnipeg; but quickly became homesick and failed to favorably impress the Rangers coaches.
 The next season the Red Wings invited him to their camp, where coach Jack Adams called him "the best prospect I've seen in 20 years."
 Two years later, at the age of 18, Howe debuted in the NHL for Detroit.
 On March 28, 1950, during a playoff game against the Leafs, Howe was nearly killed as he mistimed an attempted check on Toronto's Ted Kennedy, causing him to slam head first into the boards.
 Rushed to hospital, doctors drilled a hole into Howe's skull to relieve pressure on his brain.
 Despite fears he would never play again, "Mr. Hockey" recovered to start the following season, then won his first of four consecutive scoring titles in 1950–51.
 Howe was 52 years old when he retired from professional hockey.